This is a personal review form 2017, your experience may vary.

 If getting lost in a field of corn is your thing, you won’t be disappointed by the corn maze.
 It expands across five acres and is in the shape of a farm scene.
-Although my family and I have never tried the maze (I feel like I spend enough time being lost and confused), it’s a popular activity, and is large enough to accommodate large groups.
+Although my family and I have never tried the maze (I feel like I spend enough time being lost and confused), it’s a popular activity and is large enough to accommodate large groups.

 Your little Thomas the Train lovers will love taking a vintage, turn-of-the-century train ride departing from The Elegant Farmer Depot at the top of the hour on Saturdays and Sundays through early November.
 Enjoy the lovely fall colors as you take a 10-mile trip that winds through Southeast Wisconsin.
-At the depot museum, kids can pretend to be a trolley motorman, learn about electricity and view model railroads.
+At the depot museum, kids can pretend to be a trolley motorman, learn about electricity, and view model railroads.
 Train lovers will enjoy the gift shop, which features a variety of railroad souvenirs.

 As I mentioned, there is plenty to do to occupy an entire day here.
 Plan to have lunch or an early dinner here.
-Throughout the Autumn Harvest Fest, a variety of fresh foods are served up in the barn, where you can plop on bales of hay and enjoy BBQ pulled pork sandwiches, piping hot chicken pot pies, hot dogs, homemade chili, loaded spuds and make-your-own caramel apples.
+Throughout the Autumn Harvest Fest, a variety of fresh foods served up in the barn, where you can plop on bales of hay and enjoy BBQ pulled pork sandwiches, piping hot chicken pot pies, hot dogs, homemade chili, loaded spuds, and make-your-own caramel apples.

 I love the farmers market at Elegant Farmer.
 On its website, The Elegant Farmer claims to have “the best gourmet apple pie in America.”
 While making such a bold claim would typically trigger my inner skeptic, I’d have to agree with this one.
-The Elegant Farmer’s award-winning apple pie baked in a paper bag has been the farm’s signature item for decades, and the farm bakes more than a quarter million pies each year.
+The Elegant Farmer’s award-winning apple pie baked in a paper bag has been the farm’s signature item for decades, and the farm bakes more than a quarter-million pies each year.